baguspurnama98/BM-FKNCN/README.md

 ```

 # License
-This project is licensed under the terms of the apache 2.0 license (as Tensorflow and derivatives).
+This project is licensed under the terms of the apache 2.0 license.
 If used for research, citation would be appreciated.